A short definition of Presence

 Based on a longitudinal qualitative research into the practising of presence in outreach pastoral care, ‘presence’ became circumscribed as:

-A practice in which the care giver involves her/himself with the other in an attentive and dedicated way, by doing so learns to see what is at stake for the other – from desires to fears – and, in connection with this, comes to understand what could be done in this particular situation and who she/he can be for the other.
+A practice in which the professional involves themselves with the other or others in an attentive and dedicated way, by doing so learns to see what is at stake for the other or others – from desires to fears – and, in connection with this, comes to understand what could be done in this particular situation and who they can be for the other or others.
 What can be done is done.
-This mode can only be accomplished with a sense of subtlety, craftsmanship, practical wisdom and loving fidelity.Â
+This mode can only be accomplished with a sense of subtlety, craftsmanship, practical wisdom and loving fidelity.

-Since the publication of ‘Een theorie van de presentie’ (2001), the theoretical elaboration and justification of the practice of presence have been received very positively, even far outside the realm of pastoral care.
+Since the publication of ‘Een theorie van de presentie’ (A Theory of Presence) in 2001, the theoretical elaboration and justification of the practice of presence have been received very positively, even far outside the realm of pastoral care.
 The vocabulary of presence has come to be appreciated by social workers, nurses, youth workers, workers in addiction care, general practitioners, et cetera.
 It helps them to articulate their own motivation and aims, as well as their possible frustration with the way they are being trained, assessed, and managed.
-The presence approach and theory also have become relevant to management and to thinking about quality of care.Â
+The presence approach and theory also have become relevant to management and to thinking about quality of care.

 See also: The Presence approach in New York: two intriguing examples